pnp/pnpcore/docs/using-the-sdk/listitems-intro.md

 // Iterate over the retrieved list items foreach (var listItem in myList.Items.AsRequested())
 {
-    // Do something with the list item
+    // Do something with the list item and the per
-}
+    // item loaded RoleAssignments and RoleDefinitions }
 ```

 > [!Note]
 >
 > - If you're query is ordered by one or more fields these fields also have to specified in the PagingInfo, e.g. if ordered on Title the PagingInfo would be `$"Paged=TRUE&p_ID={list2.Items.Last().Id}&p_Title=${list2.Items.Last().Title}"`.
 If you want to load the previous page you also need to add `&PagedPrev=TRUE`.
 When using the `LoadListDataAsStream` methods the paging info is automatically returned.
-> - If you want to load 'system properties' like FileLeafRef, FileDirRef etc then these are not returned when doing a CAML query using the `LoadItemsByCamlQuery` methods, the `LoadListDataAsStream` methods however do support a CAML query that specifies a system property in the `ViewFields`

-### Using the ListDataAsStream approach
+### D. Using the ListDataAsStream approach

 Using the [LoadListDataAsStreamAsync method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IList.html#PnP_Core_Model_SharePoint_IList_LoadListDataAsStreamAsync_PnP_Core_Model_SharePoint_RenderListDataOptions_) gives you the most control over how to query the list and what data to return.
 Using this method is similar to the above described [LoadItemsByCamlQueryAsync method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IList.html#collapsible-PnP_Core_Model_SharePoint_IList_LoadItemsByCamlQueryAsync_System_String_) as you typically specify a [CAML](https://docs.microsoft.com/en-us/sharepoint/dev/schema/query-schema) query when using this method.
 To configure the input of this method you need to use the [RenderListDataOptions class](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.RenderListDataOptions.html).
 Defining the CAML query to run can be done via the ViewXml property and telling what type of data to return can be done via the [RenderOptions](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.RenderListDataOptions.html#PnP_Core_Model_SharePoint_RenderListDataOptions_RenderOptions) property.